sqlserverdiaries/sqlserverdiaries.github.io/_posts/2011-07-09-apply-the-principle-of-least-privilige-on-a-linked-server-connection.md

 ---
 layout: post
 date:   2011-07-09
-title:  "Apply the principle of least privilige on a Linked Server connection"
+title:  "Apply the principle of least privilege on a Linked Server connection"
-permalink: ./blog/index.php/2011/07/apply-the-principle-of-least-privilige-on-a-linked-server-connection/
+permalink: ./blog/index.php/2011/07/apply-the-principle-of-least-privilege-on-a-linked-server-connection/
 categories: blog
 published: true
 tags: [Security, Database Administration, Architecture, Connection Strings, Development, Linked Servers]
 comments: false
 ---
 Linked Servers are easy to set up in all versions of SQL Server.
-Using a Linked Server one can connect to databases on the same SQL Server instance, on other instances, other DBMSs such as Oracle, MySQL, Informix and using the appropriae driver (e.g. OLEDB, ODBC, etc.), even Microsoft Access or Excel files.
+Using a Linked Server one can connect to databases on the same SQL Server instance, on other instances, other DBMSs such as Oracle, MySQL, Informix and using the appropriate driver (e.g. OLEDB, ODBC, etc.), even Microsoft Access or Excel files.
 Details on the architecture of [Linked Servers](http://msdn.microsoft.com/en-us/library/ms188279.aspx) can be found in the SQL Server BOL.

-This post will focus on a how to apply the principle of least privilige on a Linked Server connection.
+This post will focus on a how to apply the principle of least privilege on a Linked Server connection.
 The first step is to create the actual Linked Server.

 ``` sql
 EXEC MASTER.dbo.sp_addlinkedserver